-Julie Unruh is an Emmy award winning general assignment reporter for WGN Evening News and WGN News at Nine and Ten.
+Julie Unruh was an Emmy award winning general assignment reporter for WGN Evening News, WGN News at Nine and WGN News at Ten.
 She first joined the news department in September of 2001.

-In her years with Channel 9, Julie has appeared regularly on the popular WGN Morning Show and is perhaps more familiar to viewers on the WGN News at Nine, where she has covered human interest, political and breaking news, earning praise for her in depth coverage of the political corruption trials of former Governor George Ryan and ex-governor Rod Blagojevich.
-Since its launch in October 2015, Julie has been featured on the WGN News at Ten bringing viewers unique and timely stories outside of the usual news of the day.
+In her years with Channel 9, Julie appeared regularly on the popular WGN Morning Show and was perhaps more familiar to viewers on WGN News at Nine, where she covered human interest, political and breaking news, earning praise for her in depth coverage of the political corruption trials of former Governor George Ryan and ex-governor Rod Blagojevich.
+Since its launch in October 2015, was featured on WGN News at Ten bringing viewers unique and timely stories outside of the usual news of the day.